Submission Deadline: Friday, November 3, 2023 by 5PM

 How to Apply

-IRB/IACUC status.
-Please refer to our Research Integrity web page at http://research.cc.lehigh.edu/research-integrity.
+3. IRB/IACUC status - refer to our Research Integrity site for requirements.

-Abstract: 250-word abstract suitable for a sophisticated lay audience, and suitable for publication on our public web site.
-The abstract should describe the program’s broad significance and the manner in which the team plans to advance work in the field.
+5. Abstract: a 250-word abstract suitable for a sophisticated lay audience, suitable for publication on our web site.
+The abstract should describe the project’s broad significance, the proposed activities and the project’s intended results.

 Body of Proposal

-In the proposal upload section, the following must be uploaded to the online system as a single pdf.
+In the proposal upload section, the following must be uploaded as a single pdf.
 Page margins must be at least one inch.
-Exclusive of any figures, text must be 11 point or larg
+Exclusive of any figures, text must be 11 point or larger:

 Review Process & Evaluation Criteria

 Lehigh’s Internal Review Committee (IRC) will review proposals.
-IRC members are nominated by their deans based upon their experience and subject area expertise.
+IRC members are selected for their experience and representation of the scope of research endeavors at Lehigh.
 As part of the review process, applicants may be asked to present their plans to the IRC.